tomalbrc/filament/docs/src/content/block-behaviours.md

 Simple waterloggable block with a `waterlogged` property.

-There is an alias called `simple_waterlogged` for backwards compatibility with older filament data packs
+There is an alias called `simple_waterloggable` for backwards compatibility with older filament data packs

 ~~~admonish info "Optional Block-State-Properties to provide models for"